Pesther/Pesther/README.md

 - 👋 Hi, I'm Esther
 - 👀 I’m interested in junior develpment roles
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and React
 - 💞️ I’m looking to collaborate on innovative projects.
 - 📫 How to reach me on my GITHub